Machorius/Century-DDoS/README.md

 # Century-DDoS
 Century - iDDoS Tool.
 DDoSing is the most massive type of web and server attack.
-This tool can takedown strong webstites including goverment servers as well
+This tool can takedown strong webstites including goverment servers as well.

 # Installation
 ```